Perelandra0x309/secure-im/README.md

 Country of origin: USA<br>
 Partially open source (cypto protocol only)<br>
 WickrMe synchronizes your chats across all your devices.<br>
-There are no group chats and not many unique features, but as a basic chat client it works very well.<br>
+There are not many unique features, but as a basic chat client it works very well.<br>
 Conversations expire after a set time or can be set to erase once read.
 </td></tr>